-- ► Never use the charger on a highly flammable surface (e.g. paper, carpet etc.). - ► Never cover the charger during the charging process. - Never leave battery unattended during charging.
+- Never use the charger on a highly flammable surface (e.g. paper, carpet etc.). - Never cover the charger during the charging process. - ▶ Never leave a battery charging unattended.

 Electric shock caused by penetration by water

 If water penetrates into the charger, there is a risk of electric shock.